RFD 020: Parallel Conversations

 ) -> Option<&mut ConversationStream> { /* ... */ }

-}All existing mutation methods stay on ConversationStream.
-The only change is that get_events_mut (and try_get_events_mut) take a &ConversationLock parameter.
+}All existing mutation methods stay on ConversationStream and Conversation.
+The change is that get_events_mut, try_get_events_mut, get_conversation_mut, and try_get_conversation_mut take a &ConversationLock parameter.
 Call sites add one argument:

 // before